SharonLutz/powerMRMA/README.md

 # powerMRMA
 Power package to examine the mediated path from gene to outcome through an intermediate phenotype.
-This R package compares MR and mediation analysis approaches to detect the path from the mediator to the outcome given at least one SNP serves as an instrumental variable for the mediator.
+This R package compares Mendelian Randomization (MR) and mediation analysis approaches to detect the path from the mediator to the outcome given at least one SNP serves as an instrumental variable for the mediator.

 #### Installation
 ```